FortiGate

 Article Id 205118

-Scope
+Scope FortiGate.

 Solution

-The purpose is that once there's only one phase2 selector defined on the FortiGate, it will use the identical SPI value to deliver up segment 2 for all the subnets which are configured on its phase2.
+The purpose is that once there's only one phase2 selector defined on the FortiGate, it will use the identical SPI value to deliver up segment 2 for all the subnets that are configured on its phase2.

-this doesn't regularly work with supplier units because it expects exceptional SPI values for all the configured subnets.
+This does not regularly work with supplier units because it expects exceptional SPI values for all the configured subnets.

 Therefore, it is advised to apply separate phase2 selectors when the IPsec VPN tunnel is configured among FortiGate and third-party vendors as every vendor has its own IPSec implementation.